 A well-designed modern church, attractive and welcoming in character, and flexible in use.
-Whilst not listable, the church is a significant building in an otherwise undistinguished residential area.
+A significant building in an otherwise architecturally undistinguished residential area.

 A suburban church, built in a new housing area on the outskirts of Liverpool in 1968.

 St Basil’s is an attractive modern church of purple brick with a shallow pantile roof.
 On three sides the roof is raised above a continuous clerestory.
-At one corner of the building is an angled fin that acts as a bell housing.
+At one corner of the building is an angled fin that acts as a housing for a single bell.
 The presbytery is attached to the church by a link block containing the sacristy.
 On the east wall of the church is a relief sculpture in bronze depicting the apostles.